 How is Excessive Hair Growth Treated?

 There is no cure for hirsutism but there are treatments that can help manage the condition, the most obvious being hair-removal methods.
 Shaving, waxing and plucking can remove the excess hair, while bleaching can make it less noticeable.
-Some like to use more long-lasting or permanent methods of removal such as electrolysis, laser treatment and intense pulsed light treatment.
+Some like to use more long-lasting or permanent methods of removal such as electrolysis, laser hair removal and intense pulsed light treatment.
 Certain hair-removal methods can cause skin irritation for some people, so choose what works best for you.

 In some cases, taking a contraceptive pill can control hirsutism.
 Co-cyprindiol and some combined contraceptive pills are usually the ones prescribed as they contain ingredients which suppress male sex hormones.
 However, they are only suitable for premenopausal women.